“What are the best shock collars for pitbulls?”– Beanietoes Q&A

 - Waterproof up to 25 feet

 - 140-160 hour battery life

 Educator The Boss E Collar

 If you’re worried about introducing your pup to too much stimulation, then the BOSS might be the way to go.
-This collar features some excellent features that allow you to customize it to fit your situation.
+This collar offers some excellent features that allow you to customize it to fit your situation.

 This includes a setting system with intensities varying from 1 to 100 and an additional boost stimulus.
 You can think of the “boost” as something like tapping your dog on the shoulder.
 It’s just a small vibration which is meant to help get their attention a little better.

-This company prides themselves on making some of the most humane shock collars on the market.
+This company also prides themselves on making some of the most humane shock collars on the market.
 This is because they use a more “blunt” feeling than the sharp stimulation of traditional collars.
 Using this method is less stressful for your dog, but it still gets the point across.

 If your dog is particularly difficult to control, then this collar will allow you to scale up until you find a setting that makes an impact.
 However, the shock for this device can be quite strong, so be sure to start low!
 When used properly your dog should not fear the training collar.
 Shock collar training is not meant to be painful, and you should be careful not to put too much stress on your dog.

 The tracking light is controlled by the transmitter, which features a nicely made stop watch type of design.
 If your dog does manage to run off after dark, you can use the light button as a sort of beacon to try and hunt them down.
-A very nice feature to have.
+It’s a very nice feature to have.

 One of the few cons of this collar is that you need a separate model to use for multiple dogs, and it can only work on up to two dogs.
 This means that if you originally buy the ET-800 you can’t just add more collars like you can with the SportDog collars.
 If you need to train more than one Pitbull you’ll need to make sure to buy the two dog product right off the bat.